top of page

 Memorial Congregational Church

-Come to hear a debriefing of the Plant Sale.
+Come to hear a review of the Plant Sale.
 We will give a brief overview of our committees.
-This is an opportunity to ask questions about how the club operates and each committee’s role.
+This is an opportunity to ask questions about how the Club operates and each committee’s role.
 Newer members may find this particularly useful.

 You will also be able to sign up, if you haven’t already, for committees, hospitality, and library flowers.